It’s a hot and wet June evening, on the eve of China’s Dragon Boat Festival. I’m on Shanghai’s Shouning Road looking for one thing: crayfish.

 The World Cup crayfish train

-Ok, back in the restaurant.
-We’re sitting at the table waiting to see if these shelled creatures are all they’re, ahem, cracked up to be.
+Back in the restaurant, we’re sitting at the table waiting to see if these shelled creatures are all they’re, ahem, cracked up to be.
 Lo and behold, our meal arrives, and with it, our professional sexy crayfish peeler.
 Get ready for the reveal of the century:

 At this point, the attendant recognizes the popular English word sexy, and giggles shyly from behind his hand.
 Luckily, the point here is crayfish — not long-legged, scantily-clad peelers, and certainly not the integrity of that headline image up top.
 Our peeler shows us how to extract the crayfish’s precious meat.